 What’s a WordPress Facebook Widget?

-When we talk about widgets, we mean 2 similar things: WordPress widgets, and widget in a more general sense.
+When we talk about widgets, we mean 2 similar things: WordPress widgets, and widgets in a more general sense.

-For example, when you visit a website, look at their sidebar area.
+For example, when you visit a website, look at its sidebar area.
 Each block of content in the sidebar is a widget.

 What do we mean by widgets in a more general sense?
 “Widget” can also refer to a bit of code that you can use to embed content on any type of website, not just WordPress.